 There is no sacrosanct technology stack for players in the learning space when it comes to learning management software.
 There is an array of permutations you could use to build a successful platform.
 Coursera, an ed tech player, has a technology stack like Udacity’s but layers its stack with additional technologies like Hadoop and Cassandra.
 Udemy, yet another online learning platform, features a vastly different technology suite, with frameworks like Django, Celery and Twitter Bootstrap.

 For smaller ventures in the online learning space, building a technology stack from scratch can be expensive and laborious.
 Instead, many companies choose to purchase readily available frameworks that are tailored for online education.
 Pinlearn, for example, is a framework favored by many new enterprises.
 The technology allows entrepreneurs to set up their platform quickly without emptying their bank accounts.
-Also, with the host of captivating personalization themes and inbuilt features that it offers, it can give even bigger players a run for their money with e-learning management system.
+Also, with the host of captivating personalization themes and inbuilt features that it offers, it can give even bigger players a run for their money with the eLearning management system.

 What is Udacity’s Business Model?

-Udacity was started as a platform to democratise education by making it accessible to everyone.
+Udacity was started as a platform to democratize education by making it accessible to everyone.
 In mid-2014, the company changed its approach, deciding to channel its energies into creating content around real-world applications, to bridge the gulf between education and employment using Massive Online Open Courses (MOOCs).

 Udacity has tried its hand at a variety of revenue models.
-Today, it offers complimentary courses across its catalog, but sells their certifications at a fee.
-Udacity calls these nano degrees, charging customers and sponsoring organisations a sum to lock in a nano degree.
+Today, it offers complimentary courses across its catalog but sells their certifications at a fee.
+Udacity calls these nano degrees, charging customers and sponsoring organizations a sum to lock in a nano degree.
 Of course, Udacity’s approach is unique.
 Coursera, whom we spoke about earlier has a different take on revenue generation.
 The company, that centers its programmes on university-themed courses, charges a flat fee of $49 for a course.
-An alternate revenue line for the company is through specialisation programmes.
+An alternate revenue line for the company is through specialization programmes.
 The company sells a bouquet of courses to a customer, followed by an application-based capstone project.
 These courses cost anywhere between $300 and $600.
 You don’t need to start big with your courses if you’re just entering the E-learning space.
-By rationing your funds among a cost-effective technology like Pinlearn, a powerful launch strategy and digital sponsorships, you could penetrate the market just as successfully with online course software.
+By rationing your funds among a cost-effective technology like Pinlearn, a powerful launch strategy & digital sponsorships, you could penetrate the market just as successfully with online course software.

 Udacity has partnered with technology big wheels like Google, Facebook and Cisco to develop the content for its courses.

-Udacity’s captive audience is composed of professionals who are looking to augment their skills or weave their way up an organisation.
-Udacity’s vocational courses have been wildly successful, recording a completion rate of 60%.
+Udacity’s captive audience is composed of professionals who are looking to augment their skills or weave their way up an organization Udacity’s vocational courses have been wildly successful, recording a completion rate of 60%.
 It currently hosts over 4 million learners, with 11,000 of those having picked a nanodegree.

 The Way Forward for Udacity